dbpsmath/disguised3kh0/README.md

 # disguised3kh0
-The 3kh0 website, but disguised as Khan Academy
+The 3kh0 website, but disguised as Khan Academy until you press get courses